Download This Bill in Microsoft Word format

 Be it enacted by the General Assembly of the State of South Carolina:

 SECTION 1.
-Chapter 11, Title 16 of the S.C.
+Article 7, Chapter 11, Title 16 of the S.C.
 Code is amended by adding:

-(2) A copy of the warning notice provided for by subsection (A)(1) must be given to the person, in writing, in the presence of a law enforcement officer.
+(3) A copy of the warning notice provided for by this section must be given to the person, in writing, in the presence of a law enforcement officer.
 When issued, unless otherwise specifically limited in scope, the warning notice shall apply to all transportation facilities of the transit authority, including all public transportation and all public transportation systems governed by the transit authority.
 The warning notice must state:

 (a) the alleged criminal law violation or the alleged violation of the transit authority's code of conduct promulgated by the board of the transit authority under the authority provided by Section 4-37-20;